SpikeInterface/spikecomparison/README.md

 # SpikeComparison

-SpikeComparison is a package of the SpikeInterface project that was designed to compare the output of spike sorting algorithms, with and without ground truth.
+SpikeComparison is a package of the SpikeInterface project that was designed to compare and benchmark the output of spike sorting algorithms with and without ground truth.

 ## Getting Started